Keyboardly-App/keyboardly-dev/Addon.md

 # About

 Add On is smart way to make your android keyboard more powerful.<br>
+This repository is source code just used for development & testing purpose.

 All add on are listed on [marketplace](https://keyboardly.app/addons-marketplace/).